 Like us, cats become a little less mobile as they get older.
 Moving less means that your pet won’t be burning through energy at the same rate that they did when they were younger, so they could be at risk of gaining weight.

 By carefully managing their diet, you can help your cat to stay in shape.
-Correct portions of a specially formulated senior cat food should give them all the goodness that they need.
+Correct portions of specially formulated senior cat food should give them all the goodness that they need.

 Cats are different to dogs in that you don’t usually take them for walks to exercise them.
-However, you can play with your cat and encourage them to explore outside to keep them moving, which will help them avoid getting overweight and help their joints stay supple
+However, you can play with your cat and encourage them to explore outside to keep them moving, which will help them avoid getting overweight and help their joints stay supple.

-By the time your cat reaches a senior age, they will be used to a certain routine.
+By the time your cat reaches senior age, they will be used to a certain routine.
 Try to keep this as consistent as possible for the benefit of both their physical and mental wellbeing.

-As well as getting wiser, growing older can also mean that your cat’s senses can get a little weaker.
+As well as getting wiser, growing older can also means that your cat’s senses can get a little weaker.
 There are things you can do to compensate for this side-effect of their senior years.

 For example, warming up wet food a little bit before serving can help to release its aroma, making it more attractive to eat.
 To do this, pop their portion into the microwave for a few seconds, but never let it get hot.

 Try to avoid any surprising loud noises if your cat’s hearing isn’t what it used to be.
 The same goes for their eyesight – approach them carefully and purposefully to avoid any shocks if they cannot see too clearly.